richardwilkes/unison/README.md

 #### Future Plans

-- Drag & drop support in the Table object
 - Improve the generic file open and save dialogs (i.e. the ones that are used when there is no platform-specific version) to make them both more functional and better behaving.
 - Improve the color well dialog to add additional ways to specify colors as well as adding a way to set gradients.
 - Printing support
-- More widgets...